Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 The SHP display uses frames 0-9 of the SHP file for green HP, 10-19 for yellow HP, and 20-29 for red HP, 30-32 frames are the separator for green, yellow and red HP respectively.

+Default Alignment:
+  Text: building right-aligned, others centered.
+  SHP: building left-aligned, others centered.

+Offset and interval: Positive integer are to the right(x) and down(y), negative numbers are to the left(x) and up(y)

 All will not be displayed if not written or if the corresponding type does not exist.

 In `rulesmd.ini`: